open-weather-vision/vantjs/README.md

 # Community

 This project is updated on demand.
-New features are currently not planned.
 If you have discovered a bug or want to suggest a feature🚀, please create an issue [here](https://github.com/harrydehix/vantjs/issues/new/choose).

+# Roadmap

+#### Recorder
+Currently I'm working on a recorder class.
+Once the recorder has been started it repeatedly generates weather records and stores them in a (local or online) database.